Skip to navigation Skip to content Skip to subnav

 (II) cause the purchase and retirement of tradeable renewable energy credits on the participating customer’s behalf; and

-(ii) which increases the company’s reliance on renewable sources of energy beyond those the electric company would otherwise be required to provide under section 218c of this title.
+(ii) that increases the company’s reliance on renewable sources of energy beyond those the electric company would otherwise be required to provide under section 218c of this title.

 (B) Renewable pricing programs may include: